ambientelivre/samples-pentaho/data-integration/cassandra/README.md

  PRIMARY KEY ((weatherstation_id,date),event_time)
 );

-This transformation connection is config for cassandra in localhos, alter ip or dns for your configs cassandra.
+This transformation connection is config for cassandra in localhost (alter ip or dns for your configs cassandra)